umautobots/nsavp_tools/documentation/data_format.md

 - `pose_base_link`: A group, derived from [geometry_msgs/PoseStamped](http://docs.ros.org/en/noetic/api/geometry_msgs/html/msg/PoseStamped.html) messages, including the following:
     - `positions`: A two dimensional dataset (messages x coordinate axes) of `base_link` positions in the ECEF frame in meters.
 The order of the coordinates across the columns is x, y, z.
     - `quaternions`: A two dimensional dataset (messages x quaternion components) of quaternion rotations from the `base_link` frame to the ECEF frame.
 The order of the components across the columns is x, y, z, w.
-    - `timestamps`: A one dimensional dataset of event TAI timestamps in nanoseconds.
+    - `timestamps`: A one dimensional dataset of TAI timestamps in nanoseconds.

 ## 3. Calibration Results